valeriangalliat/action-sshd-cloudflared/README.md

 Whenever you exit the session, the action will stop the tunnel and SSH server and continue its steps.

-## Getting SSH connection string via http://ix.io
+## Getting SSH connection string via [ix.io](http://ix.io)

-If you invoke this action via `dispatch_workflow`, you have no chance to get the SSH connection from Github user interface.
-This is annoying, and the solution for it is easy: to use the pastebin service like http://ix.io
+If you invoke this action via `dispatch_workflow`, you have no chance to get the SSH connection from GitHub user interface.
+This is annoying, and the solution for it is easy: to use a pastebin service like [ix.io](http://ix.io).

 Why IX?

-- It is free
+* It is free
-- It supports creating named users with password on-the-fly, and provides the per-user paste list available at `http://ix.io/user/USERNAME`
+* It supports creating named users with password on-the-fly, and provides the per-user paste list available at `http://ix.io/user/<USERNAME>`
-- All interactions can be done via simple `curl` requests
+* All interactions can be done via simple `curl` requests

-To get SSH connection string via IX, first generate random (or meaningful) user name and password and add them as `IX_USERNAME` and `IX_PASSWORD` Github project secrets.
+To get SSH connection string via IX, first generate random (or meaningful) user name and password and add them as `IX_USERNAME` and `IX_PASSWORD` GitHub project secrets.
 Next, add the environment variables to the action YAML file as follows:

 ```yaml
 name: CI